All Episodes

 By the way, ladies and gentlemen, Obama's approval rating is dipped to a new low in the CBS New York Times poll.

-That rating is Obama's lowest yet in the CBS news polling, and the poll marks the first time his approval rating has fallen below the 50% mark.
+That rating is Obama's lowest yet in the CBS News polling, and the poll marks the first time his approval rating has fallen below the 50% mark.

-Forty-one percent now say they disapprove of Obama's performance as president.
+41% now say they disapprove of Obama's performance as president.

-Last month the CBS News poll 50% approved of how he was doing his gig.
+Last month, the CBS News poll, 50% approved of how he was doing his gig.

 Mr. Obama still receives strong support from Democrats.

-80% of them approve of his performance, but his approval rating among Republicans is only 13%.
+But his approval rating among Republicans is only 13%.

 More importantly, Mr. Obama's approval rating among independents has declined 10 points in recent months, now stands at just 42%.

-The president's marks on handling health care.
+The president's marks on handling health care, just 36% approve.

-Just 36% of the American people approve, and yet the Democrats proceed behind closed doors, governing against the will of the American people.
+And yet the Democrats proceed behind closed doors, governing against the will of the American people.

 Nobody.